longturn/freeciv21/docs/Contributing/style-guide.rst

 * :literal:`:title-reference:` -- Title Reference is used notate a :title-reference:`title entry` in the
   in-game help or to refer to a page in the documentation without giving an actual hyperlink reference (see :literal:`:doc:` above).
+* :literal:`.. versionadded::` -- Used at the paragraph level to document the first version in which a feature was added.

 The docutils specification allows for custom Interpreted Text Roles and we use this feature.
 The docutils documentation on this feature is available here: